FactumFoundation/Manucapture/Manucapture/editor/doc/QUICKSTART.md

 ## Calibration

 The second step when starting a new project is capture the chart color.
 Put the manuscript on the table, and capture the chart color in two steps.

+The third step you have to drag the points for keystone correction.

+If the capture process take more than one session, is important to capture the chart color.

 ## Capturing documents

 To make a capture you can press the pedal or use the capture button in the GUI.
-Put attention in messages with posible errors
+Put attention in messages with posible errors.

 # FAQ